Moritz Schlick: Free will

 Schlick believed in free will.
 He regarded the "so-called problem of the freedom of the will" as a "pseudo-problem" which was "one of the greatest scandals of philosophy".

 In Schlick's view the supposed contradiction between determinism and free will was caused by a misunderstanding due to "an erroneous interpretation of the meaning of 'law'".
-In the legal system a law is "a rule by which the state prescribes certain behavior to its citizens".
+In the legal system a law is "a rule by which the state prescribes certain behaviour to its citizens".
 Whereas in science, "the word 'law' means something quite different.
 The natural law is not a prescription as to how something should behave, but a formula, a description of how something does in fact behave.
 The two forms of 'laws' have only this in common: both tend to be expressed in formulae'.
 This has led to confusion among philosophers and "since natural laws are only descriptions of what happens, there can be in regard to them no talk of 'compulsion'".